How Does Food Affect Your Mood?

 If you’re someone that likes to munch on highly processed foods, such as lollies and chips, then this could be a reason why.
-Without going into too much detail, carbohydrates (glucose) is our brain and muscles’ preferred source of energy, so our body works super hard to ensure that the amount of glucose in the blood (also known as blood sugar) remains consistent.
-This is so that these organs and our other cells can continue to function at their best all day and every day.
+Without going into too much detail, the preferred source of energy for your brain and muscles is carbohydrates (glucose).
+Your body works super hard to ensure that the amount of glucose in the blood, also known as blood sugar, remains consistent.
+This is so your brain, muscles and other cells can function at their best all day, every day.

 These small changes can help your blood sugar levels to remain more stable throughout the day, which can help the whole “I feel like Oscar the Grouch” thing.

-Do you sometimes get anxious and can’t figure out why?
+Do you sometimes feel really anxious and you can’t figure out why?
 If you are a coffee lover, this may be your answer!
-As most of you know coffee contains caffeine, which is a type of stimulant.
+As most of you know, coffee contains caffeine, a type of stimulant.
 When we are tired and in need of sleep, our brain can release neurotransmitters (brain chemicals) that tell our body that it’s time to rest.
-Stimulants, such as caffeine, often work by getting in the way of this process, allowing you to feel more alert and focussed.
+Stimulants such as coffee often work by getting in the way of this process.
+That cup of coffee can be more than just a quick pick-me-up — it can make you feel more alert and focused.

 Now I know saying ‘cut coffee out’ is definitely easier said than done, so before you raise your hands in protest, hear me out.
-If you’re constantly relying on coffee for “pick me up”, then you might need to take a step back and assess what is it that is causing you to feel tired in the first place - are you not getting enough sleep?
+If you’re constantly relying on coffee to keep you going, then you might need to take a step back and assess what it is that’s causing you to feel tired in the first place.
+Are you not getting enough sleep?
 Are you not eating foods that provide you with enough energy to get through the day?

-As well as giving you a quick burst of energy, have you ever noticed that “comfort foods”, such as burgers, pizza, chocolate or ice-cream sometimes help soothe your mood?
-This is because they can cause your body to release endorphins, which are “feel good” brain chemicals that help you to feel happy.
+As well as giving you a quick burst of energy, have you ever noticed that ‘comfort foods’, such as burgers, pizza, chocolate or ice-cream sometimes help soothe your mood?
+This is because they can cause your body to release endorphins, which are so-called ‘feel good’ brain chemicals that can help you to feel happy.

-The trouble with this is that this “happy feeling" can be highly addictive.
-Picture this, if you are feeling upset and you eat some chocolate then feel better, it can be really hard not to want chocolate each time you get upset.
-Many people don’t always see the correlation between their feelings and what they eat and it can lead to unwanted weight gain without you even realising it.
+The problem with this is that happy feeling can be quite addictive.
+If you are feeling upset and eat some chocolate, then you feel better (for any reason), it can be hard not to associate one with the other.
+That can cause you to crave chocolate next time you’re feeling upset.
+Many people don’t see the correlation between feelings and what they’re eating, but falling into patterns like this can lead to unwanted weight gain, often without you even realising it.

-Furthermore, craving "comfort foods" is almost like a double edged sword.
-On the one hand, it may make you feel better temporarily, but then in a few hours you may experience the dreaded blood sugar crash mentioned above - that can lead to grumpiness and irritability.
-This can easily become a vicious cycle that is super hard to get out of.
+Furthermore, eating comfort foods may make you feel better temporarily, but in a few hours, you may experience a blood sugar crash.
+That can lead to grumpiness and irritability, which may cause you to reach for comfort foods again.
+It can easily become a pattern that is quite difficult to break.

-When it comes to emotional eating, my biggest tip is to be aware of your eating patterns.
-Next time you are stressed, upset or angry take note of what you eat.
-Once you have recognised this behaviour, you can replace it more positive ones, such as going for a walk outside, reading or calling a friend.
+My biggest tip for combating emotional eating is to take note of your eating patterns.
+Next time you feel stressed, upset or angry, take note of what you eat.
+Once you have recognised emotional eating behaviour, you can take steps to channel that emotion into more positive activities.
+You might like to go for a walk, read a book or call a friend instead.

-As you can see there are many ways that food can affect your mood.
-However, I do think it is important that you take this information with a pinch of salt.
-Everybody is different and therefore their bodies react differently to certain foods.
-We can all agree that we generally feel better when we eat well, so treat your body kindly!
-Don’t ever deprive yourself, but also be aware that some foods can have some not so pleasant side effects.
-If you have been struggling with any of the above, checking your diet could be a good place to start!
+There are lots of ways that food can affect your mood.
+While these tips can be really helpful, it’s important to remember that everybody is different, so our bodies can react differently to certain foods.
+I’m sure we can all agree that we generally feel better when we eat well, so treat your body kindly!
+Don’t ever deprive yourself, but also be aware that some foods can have some not-so-pleasant side effects.
+If you have been struggling with any of the moods above, checking your diet could be a good place to start!